waste-of-kindergarten/xpython37-v0.1/python/Doc/library/time.rst

    CPU time of the current process.
 It does not include time elapsed during sleep.
 It is process-wide by definition.
-The reference point of the returned value is undefined, so that only the difference between the results of two calls is valid.
+The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.

    .. versionadded:: 3.3